 The main goal of the lab this week is to determine

-which concept will be pursued for the remainder of the term.
+which concept the team will pursue for the remainder of the term.
 Once

 this decision is made, the team should organize, allocate resources,

 and begin working towards the assembly review and the technical

 It is important to have your full team and your instructors participate in the concept